 European honey bees

-Honey bees are well-known across the world for producing beeswax and honey, yet they make up only a small fraction of the bee species population.
+Honey bees are well-known worldwide for producing beeswax and honey, yet they make up only a small fraction of the bee species population.
 They dwell in enormous colonies and can live for many years if they eat honey in the winter.

 Western honey bees